 Splurge on countertops that you love.
-You look at them every day, and it’s a big expense to redo down the road.
+You look at them every day, and it’s a significant expense to redo them down the road.
 Counters set the tone of the whole room.
 A good example is a client’s kitchen we remodeled in Lake Oswego.
-She loved the slab so much even though it was over budget.
-It’s her favorite thing about her kitchen remodel, and it literally took our breath away when we saw it in the warehouse.
+She loved the slab so much, even though it was over budget.
+It’s her favorite thing about her kitchen remodel, and it took our breath away when we saw the slab in the warehouse.

 Buy the best quality you can afford; It’s worth it.
-It’s a big job to pull out and move your furniture twice to re-carpet after two years if you buy poor quality.
-Make sure the pad is a good one too; it will increase the life of your carpet.
+If you buy poor quality, it’s a big job to pull out and move your furniture twice to re-carpet after two years.
+Make sure the pad is a good one, too; it will increase the life of your carpet.